 Course Overview

-Inf-Einf-B is an introductory computer science course for the winter semester 2024/2025 worth 9 ECTS credits (6 ECTS for older study regulations).
+Inf-Einf-B is an introductory computer science course for the winter semester 2024/2025 worth 9 ECTS credits (6 ECTS for older study regulations that still include the predecessor module DSG-EiAPS-B).
 The course uses the innovative inverted classroom format and offers comprehensive digital learning materials as well as a semester-long programming project.

 Course Website: inf.zone